juand-r/naacl-2019-notes/README.md

 ![image](images/adv-satire-model2.png)

-The "adversary" (publication identifier) is trying to get the model to perform badly at guessing the publication name.
+The "adversary" (publication identifier) is trying to get the model to perform badly at detecting the publication name.
+This idea was used in Ganin et al. JMLR (2016) for domain adaptation (a classifier for class labels and a domain discriminator adversary) using "gradient reversal": the sign of the gradient of the satire discriminator is flipped when backpropagating.

+**Results:**
+- This was tested on real and satirical German news.
+Publication identification performance was reduced with little effect on satire detection performance.
+- Inspection of attention weights:
+    - Example 1: the baseline model (no adversary) focuses on "dpo" (a parody of German newsire "dpa"; this is unique to this publication source).
+The model with adversarial training ignores this word.
+In another example
+    - Example 2: the baseline model spreads attention evenly across all words.
+The adversarial model finds more specific cues for satire.

 **Code and data:** www.ims.uni-stuttgart.de/data/germansatire ; https://bitbucket.org/rklinger/adversarialsatire/src/master/